Updated: May 1

 Check out the work of Dr. Kari Nadeau out of Stanford Children’s Health—she’s an expert in food allergy, and strongly supports introducing a wide variety of foods from the very beginning!

 We also want to emphasize the risk of introducing “variety” slowly instead of teaching variety from the start.
-The literature supports that when a wide variety of foods is introduced between 6-9 months kids are more accepting of foods later in childhood!
+The literature supports that when a wide variety of flavors is introduced between 4-6 months and when a wide variety of textured foods are introduced between 6-9 months kids are more accepting of foods later in childhood!
 If you do the math you will see that if you ACTUALLY wait 5 days between one food to the next you will only introduce 6 foods per month—18 foods TOTAL between 6-9 months.
 That’s a ridiculously low number!